ghc-proposals/ghc-proposals/proposals/0000-pun-warnings.rst

-However, thanks to *Syntactic Unification Principle* (adhered by `#281 <https://github.com/ghc-proposals/ghc-proposals/blob/master/proposals/0281-visible-forall.rst>`_), if the user chooses to not use punning, there is no need to use this syntactic marker, resulting in less context-dependent and syntax cluttered code.
+However, thanks to *Syntactic Unification Principle* (adhered by `#281 <https://github.com/ghc-proposals/ghc-proposals/blob/master/proposals/0281-visible-forall.rst>`_), if the user chooses to not use punning, there is no need to use this syntactic marker, resulting in less context-dependent and syntax-cluttered code.

 With the acceptance of the namespace-specified imports proposal (`#581 <https://github.com/ghc-proposals/ghc-proposals/blob/master/proposals/0581-namespace-specified-imports.rst>`_), we now also have the ability to specify which scope we want to import from: ::